rinsewester/SDFkit/README.md

 ## What is it?
 SDFkit contains two parts: a design/simulation environment and code generation.

-Cyclo Static Data Flow (CSDF) graphs are a popular model of computation for creating SDP applications.
+Cyclo Static Data Flow (CSDF) graphs are a popular model of computation for creating DSP applications.
 In the design/simulation environment, CSDF graphs can simulated and altered to optimize performance.
 The simulation is cycle accurate when modeling an application for an FPGA.